 But you also have to be careful after you have undergone weight loss surgery.
 Proper diet and lifestyle should be followed to prevent regaining the weight.
 Moreover, patients suffering from depression or binge eating disorders need to be careful as they are prone to gaining the weight back (3).

 So, yes, bariatric surgery helps you lose weight, but it also comes down to how determined you are to change your lifestyle, adhere to a new and better routine, and avoid gaining the weight back.
-But instead of predicting the future now, let’s focus on the present – do you really need a weight loss surgery?
+But instead of predicting the future now, let’s focus on the present – do you really need a bariatric surgery?
 Find out next.

 Weight loss surgery is not for everyone.
 Sometimes, you might feel you are overweight, whereas, in reality, you are not.
 Or you need to lose a little weight, which can be accomplished by choosing a better lifestyle.
 So, how do you know if weight loss surgery is the only option left for you?
 Well, experts have designed a checklist to screen patients suitable for bariatric surgery.
 Here are the criteria to qualify for weight loss surgery: